Eviction Protections During Covid-19

 - Do NOT self-evict!
 If you receive an eviction notice contact 311 or the legal resources below before you move out!
 You can still get evicted but tenants who have been in place for 30 days or more have rights.
 There is a legal process that will provide time and possible help.

-The Emergency Eviction and Foreclosure Prevention Act, is a law that pauses all eviction proceedings for sixty days from December 28, 2020 (so until February 26, 2021) and creates a hardship declaration form that will extend that pause until May 1, 2021, for everyone who has a hardship during this pandemic.
+The Emergency Eviction and Foreclosure Prevention Act is a law that pauses all eviction proceedings for sixty days from December 28, 2020 (so until February 26, 2021).
+A limited number of eviction cases have resumed.
+Many tenants can still prevent eviction through May 1, 2021, by submitting a Hardship Declaration form to their landlord and the court.
 Those hardships can include financial distress, health concerns, unemployment, inability to find alternate housing, and more.
-This law also provides similar relief against foreclosures and tax liens for homeowners and very small landlords (10 or fewer units).
+This law also provides similar relief against foreclosures and tax liens for homeowners and very small landlords (10 or fewer units).tenants are strongly encouraged to submit their Hardship Declarations NOW, as the Declarations can prevent landlords from starting a new eviction case against a tenant in court and can postpone court dates in pending cases until after May 1.
+Tenants can proactively complete and return their Hardship Declaration form to their landlord even if they are not currently at risk of eviction or they don’t have a pending court case.

 English and Spanish language forms have already been posted online (www.nycourts.gov/covid-eefpa)